Skip to main content

 Click Create batch to generate your batch.
 Before the batch is generated, you have the option to include an internal note to the batch.

-Send your invoices
+Batch send your invoices

-splose will automatically fill in the placeholders with the right client info.
+5. You will be presented with the Email invoices modal.
+Choose your email template, then select Send. splose will automatically fill in the placeholders with the right client info.

 Did this answer your question?